Elmanjhg/distributedWC/README.md

 ## Overview
 A C++ distributed word counting system using ZeroMQ for parallel text file processing and trying communicating via sockets in c++ with zmq.
-As there is still a lot of room for improvement it might be adjusted in the future.
+As there is still a lot of room for improvement, it might be adjusted in the future.

 ## Requirements
 - ZeroMQ library